 Case interviews are job interviews with business context.

 To put it simply, a case interview is a job interview with business context.
 This kind of interview originates and remains a signature of the management consulting industry.

-To put it simply, case interview is a job interview with business contents.
-You will interact with an interviewer to analyze and hopefully solve case studies of business problems.
-In about 30 minutes (depending on firms and interviewers), you will replicate the course of actions real consultants do in real projects to solve the same business problem.
+In a case interview, you will interact with an interviewer to analyze and (hopefully) solve case studies of business problems.
+In about 30 minutes (depending on firms and interviewers), the course of actions real consultants do in real projects will be replicated.

 Here are some examples of business problems you may very well see in real case interviews:

 - Let’s say we have a restaurant called “In-and-out Burger” with recently falling profits.
 How can you help?

 - “The CEO of a cement company wants to close one of its plants.
 Should they do it?”